Lowrie, A’s rally from 5-run deficit, beat Diamondbacks 7-5

 Athletics: DH/1B Mitch Moreland (hamstring) missed his fourth consecutive game. … 1B Matt Olson was out of the lineup after being hit on the left thumb by a pitch in the seventh inning Monday night.

-Diamondbacks: Manager Torey Lovullo said he will use a rotation of Asdrúbal Cabrera, Wyatt Mathisen and Pavin Smith at first base with Christian Walker (oblique) on the injured list.
+Diamondbacks: Lovullo said he will use a rotation of Asdrúbal Cabrera, Wyatt Mathisen and Pavin Smith at first base with Christian Walker (oblique) on the injured list.
 Mathisen started Tuesday’s game and went 0 for 3.

 UP NEXT